syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 You can use this event to customize the properties of the GridCells that are exported to excel.
 The following code example illustrates how to customize the background color, Foreground color and CellValue of the header cells, record cells and caption summary cells while exporting.

 {% highlight c# %}
-//HandlingCellExportingEvent for exporting to excel DataGridExcelExportingController excelExport = new DataGridExcelExportingController ();
+//HandlingCellExportingEvent for exporting to Excel DataGridExcelExportingController excelExport = new DataGridExcelExportingController ();
 excelExport.CellExporting += excelExport_CellExporting;